ManimCommunity/manim/docs/source/installation/win.rst

 LaTeX Installation
 ******************
 You can install latex by either of the two methods below.
-MiKTex is very large (2 GB) while TinyTex is small  (500Mb).
+MiKTex is very large (2 GB) while ManimLaTeX is small  (500Mb).

 Using a custom distribution for Manim based on Texlive
 ------------------------------------------------------

-This is smallest latex distribution just enough to run Manim.
+This is the smallest latex distribution just enough to run Manim.
 Extra latex packages for fonts can be installed using ``tlmgr``.
 See https://www.tug.org/texlive/tlmgr.html for more information.

 1. Install chocolatey if you haven't already.

 2. Run the following command

    .. code-block:: powershell